All Alone In The Night

 Because the movement of pixels is quite rapid toward the bottom of the frame, the analysis has trouble tracking it, especially when it encounters a fixed object like the frame of the ISS.
 As such, you get some ‘rippling’ or ‘warping’ of the image in those areas.

 Since this is a time-lapse, one might expect to see the clouds moving throughout the video.
-After all, I can see clouds moving from Earth in real time.
+After all, we can see clouds moving from Earth in real time.

 However, the ISS is a lot further away from the cloud layer than we are, and that distance changes how much movement is visible.